Bimzelx (Bimekizumab)

 Alcohol & Driving

-Be careful before you drive or use any machines or tools until you know how Bimzelx affects you.
+Be cautious when driving or operating machinery until you know how Bimzelx affects you.

 Driving and Operating Machinery